 absolutely repress its growth.

 ~ American-British critic and poet

 To justify Christian morality because it provides a foundation

 the truth of Christianity, is a very dangerous inversion.

 As the Church assumed leadership, activity in the fields

+all but collapsed.
 Europe entered the Dark Ages.

 For that again, is what all manner of religion essentially

 The whole religious complexion of the modern world is

 due to the absence from [ancient] Jerusalem of a lunatic asylum.